Collagen is Key to a Youthful Complexion

 2. Reduce UV exposure

 You must have seen people who have spent decades working in the sun or sunbathing, and their skin is dry and wrinkled?
-The best way to reduce your exposure to UV rays is to wear a broad spectrum sun block whenever you are in the sun and don’t sunbathe.
+The best way to reduce your exposure to UV rays is to wear a broad spectrum sun block whenever you are in the sun, wear a broad rimmed hat and don’t sunbathe.

 3. Stop smoking & keep you skin younger

 There are many good reasons not to smoke, but one of them is to keep a more youthful complexion!
 Smoking results in specific enzymes that damage the collagen in your skin, causing your skin to prematurely dry out and wrinkle.

 Since sugar results in a decreased production of collagen, it’s a good idea to reduce the amount of sugar in your diet.
 Keep an eye open for sugar in processed foods, some of which you might never have thought would contain sugar (for example yogurts, bottled pasta sauces, breakfast cereals, energy drinks and salad dressings).

 If you want something sweet however, you could substitute a fruit that is high in vitamin C (increasing collagen production) instead of a slice of cake or chocolate.

 Exfoliating your skin (removing the top layer of dead skin cells) prompts your body to boost the production of collagen and create new skin cells.
 Glycolic acid serums are one of the simplest ways to exfoliate your skin and promote a more youthful complexion.

 6. Boost antioxidants for a more youthful complexion